tfpk/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 Now that we've seen `impl` blocks that have lifetimes, let's discuss one more:

-3. If there are multiple input lifetime positions, but one of them is `&self` or `&mut self`, the lifetime of the borrow is assigned to all elided output lifetimes.
+3. If there are multiple input lifetime positions, but one of them is `&self` or `&mut self`, the lifetime of the borrow of `self` is assigned to all elided output lifetimes.

 This means that even if you take in many references in your arguments, Rust will assume that any references you return come from `self`, not any of those other references.